 These glands are your lymph nodes.
 You have them throughout your body.
-But there are clusters of them in places like your neck, under your arm and in the crease between your thigh and your torso (were your leg begins).
-You can sometimes feel these clusters as little bumps, especially if they’re swollen.
+But there are clusters of them in places like your neck, under your arm and in the crease between your thigh and your torso (where your leg begins).
+You can sometimes feel these clusters as little bumps, especially if they're swollen.

 Why Do They Swell?

 These round and bean-shaped glands have immune cells called lymphocytes in them.
 They attack bacteria, viruses, and other things that can make you sick.
 When you're fighting off harmful germs, your body makes more of those immune cells -- that causes the swelling.